Gamers Blast ‘Call of Duty’ Developer’s Islamophobia Screw-Up

 One video gamer tweeted, “So Call of Duty erased the offensive use of the Quran in #Vanguard and called it ‘a mistake’ like that’s supposed to be an excuse for their blasphemy.
 [Is] calling it ‘a mistake’ supposed to make it seem less of an intentional act? #No_Call_of_Duty.”

 Removing the offensive content this week only seemed to stoke outrage among some others.
-Some gamers went after Activision for perceived poor development, but were more angry at the fact that Activision updated the software to remove the bits of the Quran rather than fixing gaming glitches and improving zombie animation.
+Some gamers went after Activision for perceived poor development but were angrier at the fact that Activision updated the software to remove the bits of the Quran rather than fixing gaming glitches and improving zombie animation.